xcp-ng/xcp-ng-org/docs/vms/vms.md

 **Download**: [https://github.com/xcp-ng/win-pv-drivers/releases](https://github.com/xcp-ng/win-pv-drivers/releases)

-###### Prerequisite: Disable "Windows Update tools"
+###### Prerequisite: Disable "Manage Citrix PV drivers via Windows Update"
 The first step before installing XCP-ng's Windows Guest Tools, before the VM creation and first start, is to make sure than Windows Update is not going to install Citrix tools automatically at first boot.
-This behaviour is governed by the "Windows Update tools" parameter in a VMs advanced view.
+This behaviour is governed by the "Manage Citrix PV drivers via Windows Update" parameter in a VM's advanced view.
 It must be off.

 Before creating the VM:
-* Make sure you are not creating it from a custom template than has the "Windows Update tools enabled.
+* Make sure you are not creating it from a custom template than has the "Manage Citrix PV drivers via Windows Update" option enabled.
 * :warning: Do not create it from XCP-ng Center.
 XCP-ng Center automatically enables that option when the license allows it (and in XCP-ng the license always allows it...).
 This behaviour may be modified in the future.

 Before starting the VM:
-* Check the value of "Windows Update tools" in the Advanced tab of your VM in Xen Orchestra.
+* Check the value of "Manage Citrix PV drivers via Windows Update" in the Advanced tab of your VM in Xen Orchestra.
 Must be off.

 If you already started the VM with the option on, then the Citrix drivers have been installed automatically.
 Restart from scratch or go to Fully removing Xen PV drivers with XenClean](#fully-removing-xen-pv-drivers-with-xenclean).